Behavioral Health Clinic

 - Coordination with Medication Management & Medication-Assisted Treatment Services (including Vivitrol / Naltrexone for Opioid and Alcohol Use)

-- Referrals to higher level-of-care, such as residential, when necessary
+- Referrals to higher level-of-care, such as inpatient, when necessary

 - Telehealth Sessions Available